It is easy to send a message of acceptance as well as to withdraw acceptance. Last summer, I was visiting my mother and searching for her acceptance.

 This may seem trivial and insignificant at first, yet it holds significance for the child who constantly receives messages of unacceptance.
 It appears that she naturally loves her children but doesn’t know how to respond when their behavior seems inappropriate.

+What would you do?
 How could she respond differently in such situations?

 What is the long-term goal?
 The long-term goal is to:

-- have a healthy self-esteem;
+- Cultivate a healthy self-esteem.

-Wishing you all the best in the difficult yet exciting journey of parenting!
+Wishing you all the best in this difficult yet exciting journey of parenting!